arthur-debert/unifill/README.txt

         ---
         require('unifill').setup({
-            backend = "lua",  -- Use "lua", "csv", or "grep" backends = {
+            backend = "lua",  -- Use "lua", "csv", or "grep" dataset = "every-day",  -- Dataset to use: "every-day" (default) or "complete" results_limit = 50,  -- Maximum number of results to display (default: 50, max: 200) backends = {
                 lua = {
                     data_path = "/path/to/your/unicode_data.lua"  -- Optional custom path